Count-Dante/COP-Strategy-Game/artifacts/architecture.md

 ![Manifesting Destiny Class Diagrams-Save Game](https://user-images.githubusercontent.com/45442774/110257184-9059d780-7f6a-11eb-93ff-98e8871bd8f0.png)

-* Save Data Class:
+* Save Data Class: This class contains 2 functions: The save function when called stores the current value of each resource and allocation of resources towards either defense or expansion into a "Game Data" object that stores these values into a .data file that is written to Unity's persistent data path.
+The load function when called accesses the .data file created by the save function and writes the stored values to the current game.
-* Game Data Class:
+* Game Data Class: This class serves as an object to store the values of each resource and allocation values towards defenese and expansion.

 | **ID** | **User Story**                                                                                              | **Major Classes**       |
 | ------ | ----------------------------------------------------------------------------------------------------------- | ----------------------- |